leonardosos/3D_Printer_Lab/communication.md

 #### 2.2.2 Topic: device/printer/{printerId}/progress

 Printer publishes its status on this topic.
+See [Printer Readme](../printers/README.md) for details.

 When the printer is actively printing, it sends updates on the job progress.
 This includes the current job ID, status, and progress percentage.

-When the printer is idle, it sends a status update with status "idle" and a `jobId` of an empty string.
-The `progress` is set to 100% to indicate no active job.
+When the printer is idle (no job is active or assigned), including on start-up, it **periodically** sends a status update with:

+- `printerId`: the printer's ID
+- `status`: "idle"
+- `jobId`: empty string
+- `progress`: 100%

 When the printer completes a job, it sends a status update with status "completed" and the just completed job ID.